oakeley/advertising/README.md

 ## License

-This project is licensed under the GPL v3
+This project is licensed under the GPL v3.
+See the file LICENSE for details.

 ## Acknowledgments